berndporr/fir1/README.md

 ```
 which creates the coefficients of a lowpass filter with 100 taps
 and normalised cutoff 0.1 to Nyquist.

-Again, for fixed point "h" needs to be scaled.

 ### Initialisation